opensource-force/osf-blog/content/posts/its-a-free-country/index.md

 Any fledgling day trader will tell you that making moves that are in the financial best interest of anything is more art (luck) than skill, but there is something pretty universally understood as bad for a company's bottom line: paying its workers more.
 This means that by law, Directors and above at publicly traded companies must be anti-union.
-Of course union busting is illegal too so the real advantage lies with the group that can employee the most lawyers to figure out what can and cannot be done.
+Of course union busting is illegal too so the real advantage lies with the group that can employ the most lawyers to figure out what can and cannot be done.
 And if you're wondering if it would just be cheaper to pay people more than employ all the lawyers needed to fight this ongoing battle just remember that if there's any group better at getting paid than unions, it's lawyers.

 At the same time that this was going on at the fruit stand, as we called that fruit-named company, its stock price was rocketing up in value.